pSnehanshu/snehanshu-blog/_posts/2019-06-23-my-journey-as-a-developer-so-far.md

 to master a programming language.
 Then came my life’s first big decision, whether I should go with PHP or with ASP.
 I guess most of the developers must have made the same decision in their beginning days.
 After going through a lot of articles, I decided to go with PHP.
-It was the right decision which with coming time proved to be even truer.
+It was the right decision which with the coming time proved to be even truer.
 Throughout the holidays, I just learned and learned about HTML, CSS, JavaScript, PHP, SQL.
 [Adam Khoury](https://www.youtube.com/channel/UCpzRDg0orQBZFBPzeXm1yNg), [MrNickFrosty](https://www.youtube.com/user/MrNickfrosty) and [Bucky Roberts (thenewboston)](https://www.youtube.com/user/thenewboston) were the tutors from whom I learned the most.